TeamCOMPAS/COMPAS/README.md

 # Compact Object Mergers: Population Astrophysics & Statistics

 [//]: ## (Outline features)
-COMPAS is a publicly available rapid binary population synthesis code (https://compas.science/) that is developed for easily adjustable evolution prescriptions and model parameters.
-COMPAS draws binary properties from a set of initial distributions, and evolves a binary star from zero-age main sequence to the end of its life as two compact remnants.
-It has been used for inference from observations of gravitational wave mergers, Galactic double neutron stars, and radio pulsars.
+COMPAS is a publicly available rapid binary population synthesis code (https://compas.science/) that is designed so that evolution prescriptions and model parameters are easily adjustable.
+COMPAS draws properties for a binary star system from a set of initial distributions, and evolves it from zero-age main sequence to the end of its life as two compact remnants.
+It has been used for inference from observations of gravitational-wave mergers, Galactic neutron stars, X-ray binaries, and luminous red novae.

 ## Documentation
 [Getting started](./docs/getting_started.md)